Valinsky-Pimentel/PortfolioTCPRO/README.md

 ## English

-The text on the webpage is written in English, including custom classes and attributes.
-Bootstrap-related classes are included in English.
+The text on the webpage is written in English and so is all the code.